 Steve’s primary research interests involve the application of behavioral decision theory to professional judgment of auditors and financial analysts.
 He has had articles published in Accounting Horizons, The Accounting Review, Auditing: A Journal of Practice and Theory, Behavioral Research in Accounting, Contemporary Accounting Research, the Journal of Accounting Research, Organizational Behavior and Human Decision Processes, Current Issues in Auditing, Issues in Accounting Education, the Journal of Accountancy, Internal Auditor, and the CPA Journal.
 Steve has co-authored several books including Auditing: A Systematic Approach (8e), Auditing Cases: An Interactive Learning Approach (5e), and An Introduction to the Corporate Governance and the SEC.
 (Member since 2014-2015)

-Gaylen Hansen is a partner and Director of Quality Assurance at EKS&H headquartered in Denver where he is responsible for firm compliance with professional standards.
-He has over 40 years of accounting and auditing experience including assistant controller of a public company and in public accounting as a sole practitioner at Arthur Andersen and Price Waterhouse.
+Gaylen Hansen is a partner and Director of Quality Assurance at EKS&H LLLP headquartered in Denver where he is responsible for firm compliance with professional standards.
+He has over 40 years of accounting and auditing experience including assistant controller of a public company and in public accounting as a sole practitioner and at Arthur Andersen and Price Waterhouse.
 He has also served as an expert witness.

 Gaylen is a past chair of NASBA (2012-2013) and past member of the Colorado State Board of Accountancy (2002-2010).
 He has served on the PCAOB’s Standing Advisory Group, the AICPA’s Professional Ethics Executive Committee, and the U.S. Treasury Department's Advisory Committee on the Auditing Profession (ACAP).
 Currently, he is a member of the Consultative Advisory Group committees of the International Auditing and Assurance Standards Board and the International Ethics Standards Board for Accountants.
-He also serves on the Board of Trustees and audit committee of the American University of Iraq, Sulaimani.
+He also serves on the Board of Trustees and as audit committee chair of the American University of Iraq, Sulaimani.

 Gaylen holds a Bachelor of Science in Business Administration from California State Polytechnic University, Pomona and an MBA from California State University, Fullerton.
 He is a member of the American Institute of Certified Public Accountants and the Colorado Society of Certified Public Accountants.
 In 2013, he was included in Accounting Today’s listing of 100 Most Influential People and the Colorado Society of CPAs honored him in 2014 with its Distinguished Service Award.